Serpent Mound: Interpretations

+According to Woodward and McDonald's interpretation:

 Preservation

 Ancient Monuments of the Mississippi Valley fascinated many across the country, including Frederic Ward Putnam of the Peabody Museum of Archaeology and Ethnology at Harvard University.
 Putnam spent much of his career lecturing and publishing on the Ohio mounds, specifically the Serpent Mound.
 When he visited the Midwest in 1885, he found that plowing and development were destroying many of the mounds, removing significant history of these cultures and their burial sites.
-In 1886, with help from a group of wealthy women in Boston, such as The Glass Flowers' patroness Mary Lee Ware, Putnam raised funds to purchase 60 acres (240,000 m2) at the site of The Serpent Mound in hopes to ensure its preservation.
-Along with The Serpent Mound, the purchase also contained three conical mounds as well as a village site and burial place.
+In 1886, with help from a group of wealthy women in Boston, such as the patroness of The Glass Flowers, Mary Lee Ware, Putnam raised funds to purchase 60 acres (240,000 m2) at the site of The Serpent Mound in hopes to ensure its preservation.
+Along with The Serpent Mound, the purchase also contained three conical mounds, a village site, and a burial place.
 The Serpent Mound is now listed as a "Great Wonder of the Ancient World" by National Geographic Magazine.

 The mound was originally purchased on behalf of the Trustees of the Peabody Museum.
-In 1900, the land and its ownership were granted to the Ohio State Archaeological and Historical Society (a predecessor of the present Ohio Historical Society).
-The Ohio Historical Society has designated the Arc of Appalachia Preserves system, a project of Highlands Sanctuary, Inc., as the managing agency of Serpent Mound from 2010 until March 2021.
+In 1900, the land and its ownership were granted to the Ohio State Archaeological and Historical Society (a predecessor of the present Ohio History Connection).
+The Ohio Historical Society designated the Arc of Appalachia Preserves system, a project of Highlands Sanctuary, Inc., as the managing agency of Serpent Mound from 2010 until March 2021.
 In March 2021, The Ohio History Connection took back active management of the site.
 Following an instance of vandalism in 2015, more security cameras and protective gates were added to ensure the protection of the site and surrounding area.